David is an army-trained biomedical scientific officer, writer, and lifelong health and fitness enthusiast.

 Build Wide, Powerful Shoulders

-When you are wearing clothes a good pair of shoulders is probably the most impressive part of any physique.
+When you are wearing clothes, a good pair of shoulders is probably the most impressive part of any physique.
 They will make you look wide and powerful from all angles, and a pair of broad shoulders will also accentuate the appearance of a small waist.
-So in this article I’ll tell you how to build wide round shoulders in the fastest and most efficient way possible.
+In this article, I’ll tell you how to build wide round shoulders in the fastest and most efficient way possible.

 The dumbbell overhead press is superior for developing width as it puts more of an emphasis on the side deltoid than a barbell press does.
 This is because the position of the arms is more out to the side, whereas the natural position for a barbell press is with the arms coming forward.
 Also using dumbbells allows each arm to move independently, which helps to give a more even development.

-You will also see people doing raises to the front in order to target the anterior deltoids more.
-But these are unnecessary as the front shoulder gets plenty of stimulation, not only from your overhead presses, but from other pressing movements such as the bench press, as well as parallel bar dips and a number of other exercises.
+Note: You will also see people doing raises to the front in order to target the anterior deltoids more.
+But these are unnecessary as the front shoulder gets plenty of stimulation, not only from your overhead presses but from other pressing movements such as the bench press, as well as parallel bar dips, and a number of other exercises.

 So that's how you build wide, round shoulders in the fastest, most efficient way possible.
 It isn’t that difficult, and if you put in the required amount of effort you will see the results you want.
 Best of luck.